actix/actix-website/docs/welcome.md

 ---
 title: Welcome
-description: Guiding you through building web apps with Actix
-slug: /
+description: this acount can,t use Actix
 ---

 # Welcome to Actix